bmaclean/nintendio/README.md

 # Nintendio

-A set of web apps for managing online Nintendo game formats.
+A collection of web apps for managing online Nintendo game formats.